This bolognese sauce is a simple, delicious recipe for an everyday, hearty dinner!

-This recipe is maybe the one I make at least once or twice a month.
+This recipe for bolognese sauce is maybe the one I make at least once or twice a month.
 It’s the answer to my problems when I’m struggling to find out what I’m going to cook for the next day!
-And back on the days when I hadn’t this blog, spaghetti Bolognese was a dish I enjoyed even more often… Know, I’m always searching to find new recipes to try, which is both a bad and a good thing.
+And back on the days when I hadn’t this blog, spaghetti Bolognese was a dish I enjoyed even more often… Now, I’m always searching to find new recipes to try, which is both a bad and a good thing.
 Good because I’m exploring new worlds (30 minute Thai style chicken alert!) through cooking, and bad because as I said, I’ve limited this recipe to once or twice a month!

 But first thing first; Happy New Year to everyone!
 For this year, I wish that each and every one may see his dreams come true and accomplice even more things than he has planned!
 I also wish that humanity tries at last to co-exist in peace, regardless our personal differences, and that there are no more so many hungry mouths throughout the world.